pjstadig/tim-clojure-1.0-snapshot/examples/shared-everything/README.markdown

 3. Start the Terracotta server.
 From this directory type "mvn tc:start".

 4. Start the clojure REPL with the Terracotta instrumentation.
-From the this directory, type "./bin/dso-clojure hello-repl.clj".
+From the this directory, type "./bin/dso-clojure repl.clj".

 Once in the REPL, you can do anything you would normally do in a Clojure REPL, and you should see objects being modified in the Terracotta cache (type "mvn tc:admin" from this directory to start the Terracotta admin application).